Lack of access rights for "previous" datafile prevent saving

 5. userB cannot save because userB does not have access to the data.1.2 file

-#4 Updated by ben leinfelder over 6 years ago
+#4 Updated by ben leinfelder about 7 years ago

 Sarah Clark has also seen this behavior, but in a slightly different scenario.
 Instead of an any EML parsing error, the difference in data file permissions from old to new revision was intentional - they wanted to add all permission to the package so that anyone in the group could edit the packages.
 Unfortunately, that meant that the old revisions of the data files re still marked as protected from the group (I think).

-#5 Updated by ben leinfelder over 6 years ago
+#5 Updated by ben leinfelder about 7 years ago

 - Status changed from New to Closed